aws-quickstart/cdk-eks-blueprints/docs/addons/calico.md

   },
 });
 ```
-## Securing your environment with Calico network policies
+## Securing your environment with Kubernetes Network Policies

-By default, installing Calico addon for network policy support will enable customers to define and apply standard [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
+By default, native VPC-CNI plugin for Kubernetes on EKS does not support Kubernetes Network Policies.
+Installing Calico addon (or alternate CNI provider) for network policy support will enable customers to define and apply standard [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).

 However, Calico also allows Custom Resource Definitions (CRD) which gives you the ability to add features not in the standard Kubernetes policies, such as:
 - Explicit Deny rules
 - Layer 7 rule support (i.e. Http Request types)
 - Endpoint support other than standard pods: OpenShift, VMs, interfaces, etc.

-In order to use CRDs (in particular defined within the *projectcalico.org/v3* Calico API), you need to install the Calico CLI (`calicoctl`).
-More information for Calico CRDs are defined in the [Calico Policy](https://docs.projectcalico.org/security/calico-policy) section of the official documentations.
+In order to use CRDs (in particular defined within the *projectcalico.org/v3* Calico API), you need to install the Calico CLI ([calicoctl](https://docs.projectcalico.org/getting-started/clis/calicoctl/install)).
+You can find more information about Calico Network Policy and using `calicoctl` [here](https://docs.projectcalico.org/security/calico-network-policy).

-You will look at how the standard Kubernetes Network Policies are applied in the following example.
+In this section, you will look at how the standard Kubernetes Network Policies are applied.
 This will be done using `kubectl`.

 ### Pod to Pod communications with no policies